CorporateCavalry/CC_Website/templates/intro_statement.md

 Before the challenges begin on [start_date], please sign up with your UC Davis Student ID using the following link:
 [url_join_page]

-For more information about [game name] visit:
+For more information about Corporate Cavalry visit:
 [url_home_page]